Bladder Cancer: What to Know

-Bladder cancer is a condition where abnormal tissue (a tumor) grows in the bladder.
-The bladder is the organ that holds urine.
-Two tubes (ureters) carry urine from the kidneys to the bladder.
+Bladder cancer is when abnormal tissue (tumor) grows in your bladder.
+Your bladder is the organ that stores pee.
+Two tubes called ureters carry pee from your kidneys to your bladder.

 The bladder wall is made of layers of tissue.
-Cancer that spreads through these layers of the bladder wall becomes more difficult to treat.
+If the cancer spreads through these layers, it becomes harder to treat.

 What increases the risk?

-- Having a history of cancer.
+- You have a history of cancer.
 This includes:

 What are the signs or symptoms?